ssampatucsd/DSC232-Group_Project_Yelp/README.md

 ### 3.1 Data Exploration
 The Yelp API contains a variety of different datasets about the businesses, reviews, and users.
 For this analysis, we specifically used the review dataset.
 The dataset is obtained from Kaggle, available at this link https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset.
 To ensure ease of access, it is also replicated within this repository.

+The Business DataFrame consists of the following columns:
+- `business_id`: string, 22 character unique business id
+- `name`: string, the business's name
+- `address`: string, the full address of the business
+- `city`: string, the name of the city the business is located in
+- `state`: string, 2 character state code, if applicable
+- `postal_code`: string, the postal code the business is located in
+- `latitude`: float, latitude
+- `longitude`: float, longitude
+- `stars`: float, star rating, rounded to half stars
+- `review_count`: integer, number of reviews
+- `is_open`: integer, 0 if business is closed, 1 if business is open
+- `attributes`: object, business attributes to values
+- `categories`: array of strings of business categories
+- `hours`: object of key day to value hours, hours use a 24 hour clock

+The User DataFrame consists of the following columns:
+- `user_id`: string, 22 character unique user id, maps to the user in user.json
+- `name`: string, the user's first name
+- `review_count`: integer, the number of reviews each user has written
+- `yelping_since`: string, when the user joined Yelp, formatted as YYYY-MM-DD
+- `friends`: array of strings, an array of the user's friends as user_ids
+- `useful`: integer, number of useful votes sent by the user
+- `funny`: integer, number of funny votes sent by the user
+- `cool`: integer, number of cool votes sent by the user
+- `fans`: integer, number of fans the user has
+- `elite`: array of integers, the years the user was elite
+- `average_stars`: float, average rating of all reviews
+- `compliment_hot`: integer, number of hot compliments received by the user
+- `compliment_more`: integer, number of more compliments received by the user
+- `compliment_profile`: integer, number of profile compliments received by the user
+- `compliment_cute`: integer, number of cute compliments received by the user
+- `compliment_list`: integer, number of list compliments received by the user
+- `compliment_note`: integer, number of note compliments received by the user
+- `compliment_plain`: integer, number of plain compliments received by the user
+- `compliment_cool`: integer, number of cool compliments received by the user
+- `compliment_funny`: integer, number of funny compliments received by the user
+- `compliment_writer`: integer, number of writer compliments received by the user
+- `compliment_photos`: integer, number of photo compliments received by the user

-The review dataset consistents of the following columns:
+The Review DataFrame consists of the following columns:

-`review id`: string, 22 character unique review id
+- `review id`: string, 22 character unique review id

-`user_id`: string, 22 character unique user id
+- `user_id`: string, 22 character unique user id

-`business_id`: string, 22 character unique business id
+- `business_id`: string, 22 character unique business id

-`stars`: integer, star rating (1-5)
+- `stars`: integer, star rating (1-5)

-`date`: string, date formatted YYYY-MM-DD
+- `date`: string, date formatted YYYY-MM-DD

-`text`: string, the user's review
+- `text`: string, the user's review

-`useful`: integer, number of useful votes received
+- `useful`: integer, number of useful votes received

-`funny`: integer, number of funny votes received
+- `funny`: integer, number of funny votes received

-`cool`: integer, number of cool votes received
+- `cool`: integer, number of cool votes received

+To arrive at our conclusion of using the review dataset, we had to explore what information was contained in each dataset.
 The data exploration consists of serveral parts:

+Review DataFrame: Explore text statistics
+- Observation count: Identify the total number of reviews.
+- Column examination: Extract the column names and their respective types.
+- Missing data analysis: Detect missing values in the dataset.
+Missing data should not just be ignored.
+Often, there are underlying reasons for why this is occuring, so this section focuses on exploring those potential reasons.
+- Distribution of categorical variables: Explore the distribution of `stars`, `cool`, `funny`, `useful`

+Business DataFrame: Explore business demographics
+- Observation count: Identify the total number of businesses.
+- Column examination: Extract the column names and their respective types.
+- Missing data analysis: Detect missing values in the dataset.
+- Value counts for categorical data: Explore value counts for variables `state`, `city`, `stars`, `category` to better understand the demographics in our data.

+User DataFrame: Explore user demographics
+- Observation count: Identify the total number of users.
+- Column examination: Extract the column names and their respective types.
+- Missing data analysis: Detect missing values in the dataset.
+Specifically, how many users had no reviews.
+- Summary statistics: Extract summary statistics regarding the review count.
+- Correlations: Explore correlation between `star` and attributes `cool`, `funny`, `useful`.

 ### 3.2 Data Preprocessing
 1. Selecting features: Since we are trying to predict 'stars' based on 'text' we only select these features.